-The white girl centaur was depicted as attractive, while Sunflower was drawn in an unflattering stereotype and shown as subservient.
-The offensive scene was cut in 1969.
-Even the “uncut” restoration of the film in 2000 kept Sunflower out through the use of panning tricks.
+The white girl centaur was depicted as attractive, while Sunflower was drawn as a racist stereotype.
+The offensive scene was cut in 1969, but the “uncut” restoration of the film in 2000 kept Sunflower out through the use of panning tricks.

 Day Cares Ordered To Remove Disney Characters From Their Walls

 It’s no surprise that Disney works hard to protect its intellectual property.
 But the company still came off as the bad guy when it made three Florida day care centers remove Mickey Mouse and other Disney characters from murals on their walls in 1989.